ReadyResearchers/LSTM-Optimization/README.md

 #### Experiment for CPU

-In the "lstm.py" file, there is a final variable called `DEVICE`.
+In the `lstm.py` file, there is a final variable called `DEVICE`.
 Make sure that the string inside the device says `cpu`, not `cuda`.
-Once the latest version of Poetry is installed, navigate to the root of the repository and then to a directory called "hyper_param".
+Once the latest version of Poetry is installed, navigate to the root of the repository and then to a directory called `hyper_param`.
 When inside the directory, enter the following command: `poetry run python experiment`.

 #### Direct Execution for CPU